 Hyperwear Hyper Vest

-This is one of our favorite vests, we have a written review of it in case you're interested in something more in-depth.
-The Hyperwear is quite expensive, but also one of the best available on the market today.
+This is one of our favorite vests, make sure to check out our Hyper Vest Pro review, in case you’re interested in something more in-depth.
+The Hyperwear is quite expensive, but also what most people would consider as the best weighted vest for running.

 It’s made from flexible fabric which is odor resistant and also keeps you cool during hot summer workout sessions.
 The sides are open for even more ventilation.
 Thanks to the stretchy fabric and slim profile you get full range of motion, it doesn’t feel like it restricts your breathing either.